• Skip to primary navigation

 Now glue to the inside of the house after you have painted or applied the siding, but before you glue the house together.
 You can do it afterwards if you forget (as I sometimes do), but it is easier at this step.

 Also I cut out a door in the shape of the coffin to enhance the spooky Halloween, haunted feel.
+That is included in the SVG pattern.

 Here’s how the hipped roof looks like inside.
 Glue these roof flaps down as well.

 This step is a little tricky.
-You have several things you have to remember to do:

 Update - I changed the pattern to make it easier to make.
 There is now a cutout in the roof piece so the tower fits in that space so much better.
+It's easier to make the tower stand up straight.

 Here’s how I make a base so I can add LED tea lights to light up the little Putz house.
 There’s more detail on the construction of the cardboard base in this tutorial.